jinbow/Octopus/README.md

 # Octopus
-##Offline calculation of particle trajectories
+##Offline calculation of Lagrangian trajectories

 This model is in a development stage.
 Email me for questions.